 Tiny Tom Cruise.

-But then that haunting tune, City of Stars got to me as did those dance routines appealed to my romantic side, reminding me of those much-loved dance routines in musicals.
+But then the haunting tune, Mia & Sebastian’s Theme (Late For The Date) got to me as did those dance routines appealed to my romantic side, reminding me of those much-loved dance routines in musicals.
 And don’t get me started on the effect on me of that montage at the end.
 As there I sobbed so much, that you must forgive me for all the times I’ve called this Bla, Bla, Land… and expect a longer Main Feature post once I get more tissues…. and I manage to convince Darlin’ Husband he’ll like it.